Iluvalar/NRS/README.md

 ```
 ## Become a pro!
 ```
+There are 7 price classes: From 1 tiny little scavengers, to 7 massive giant mechs.
+Each is 2x as big as the previous, so 1 giant mech should be able to take on 128 little scavengers in a fair fight.
+They also cost that much.
-Circle of weight : Light >outnumber> Medium >outnumber> Heavy >Can't feel> Light Circle of propulsion : Structure, Track, wheel, legs(personnal), Structure... weapon modifier AS,AT,AW,AP each is weak against it opposite in the circle.
+Circle of propulsion : Structure, Track, Wheel, Legs(personnal), Structure... weapon modifier AS,AT,AW,AP each is weak against it opposite in the circle.

-The progression speed encourage players to commit to their research lines.
-IE. DMG#2 is slightly preferable to ROF#1.
-Try to specialize in whatever research you commit a the start.
-This cause each game to be unique and fun.
+There is 3 type of weapons.
+Type O,A and E This correspond to type Normal, Kinetic and Thermal.
+Likewise, there is 4 type of body armor.
+O,A,E and AE.
+There is 3 region: $,¥ and ₽.
+Americans($) like strong weapons with less HP, and strong bodies with lots of HP.
+Japonese(¥) prefer tanky weapons mounted on cheap HP less bodies.
+And Russians(₽) are in the middle.
+There is 2 weight class: Normal(N) and Heavy(H).
+Heavy weapons are stronger, but require the heavy bodies to go at decent speed.

+Researching a Twin Machinegun [3₽N-APO] weapon will automatically upgrade every.
+Russian(₽), Normal(N), Anti-Personal(AP), Type-O (generic) weapons on top of a 40% upgrade to all weapons in general.
+Be weary of your opponent, cathing up on your weapon scheme, and starting to produce(in this example) Tracked, Type-O bodies to counter you!
+Strategy by design!

 All research line are designed to be balanced, you are encouraged to explore wacky combos.
 As long as they fit together.
 IE. Researching 2 different propulsion upgrade will put you behind, unless you really need to quit the original one because of an opponent weapon choice.

+New weapons are NOT necessarily better.
+They simply upgrade all your weapons.
+See the strategy guide section.

 Propulsion upgrade ARE OP.
 It's intentional so players commit to their propulsion of choice.
 So enemy players are forced to adapt or bite the dust.

 Make sure you have enough units before upgrading things !!
-You need about 5 minutes worth of power production in your army (~230000).
+You need about 35 medium units.
 Giving a 12% dmg boost to no units at all won't make you any stronger.
 A rush is definitively possible and spending power in 4 labs at start while you have no units is the first cause of defeat in NRS.
 It's a war game !
 Don't let the solar panel convince you otherwise.

 The power level now control the demand for oil and other resources.
 If you play high oil, the oil derrick will have the most focus in the game, if you play low oil, everyone should play sim city to produce power.